All the Real Girls

-All the Real Girls is a 2003 American romantic drama film written and directed by David Gordon Green, and starring Paul Schneider, Zooey Deschanel, Shea Whigham and Patricia Clarkson.
-It is about the romance between a young, small-town womanizer and his best friend's sexually inexperienced younger sister.
+All the Real Girls is a 2003 American romantic drama film written and directed by David Gordon Green from an original story by Green and Paul Schneider.
+The film stars Schneider, Zooey Deschanel, Shea Whigham and Patricia Clarkson.
+It is about the romance between a young womanizer and his best friend's sexually inexperienced younger sister in the Appalachian countryside of Western North Carolina.
 The film premiered at the Sundance Film Festival on January 19, 2003.
 It was well-received by critics and was nominated for several film festival awards, with Green winning a Special Jury Prize at Sundance.

 Plot

-Paul is a young womanizer who lives in a small Southern town and earns a living fixing cars for his uncle.
+Paul is a young womanizer who lives in the small town of Marshall, North Carolina, and earns a living fixing cars for his uncle Leland.
 He still lives with his mother, Elvira, who works as a clown cheering up children at the local hospital.

 Paul often hangs out with his friends: self-proclaimed partner-in-crime Tip, Bo, and Bust-Ass.
-Among his friends, Paul has a reputation as a ladies' man, and is not known for being involved in long-term relationships; most of his romances last only a few weeks, and he has slept with nearly every girl in town.
+Among his friends, Paul has a reputation as a ladies' man and is not known for being involved in long-term relationships; most of his romances last only a few weeks, and he has slept with nearly every girl in town.

-Paul begins to reach a point where he would like to lead a different life when he meets Noel, Tip’s teenage sister who has returned home after attending boarding school.
+Paul begins to reach a point where he would like to lead a different life when he meets Noel, Tip’s teenage sister who has returned home after attending boarding school and works at a factory in Asheville.
 Noel is more thoughtful and mature than the girls Paul is used to.
 They begin a relationship in private.
 When Tip hears rumors of Paul and Noel being together, he furiously confronts Paul and wants to know if he is having sex with Noel.
 Paul refuses to answer, and when their friends try to pull them away from fighting, Tip takes out his anger by beating up another guy.

 Paul continues to see Noel despite the rift with Tip.
 After they make out on a bed one night, Noel wants to go further but Paul stops her.
 He gets off the bed and tells her that he does not want to hurt her like he has hurt so many other girls.
 He tenderly expresses to her that he did not expect to like her so much after she returned, but he feels he can be real with her, and he is worried about what she thinks of his reputation.
 She tells him she is a virgin, and she trusts him.